Andrew Benintendi Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.5 K/9, the sixth-best in MLB.
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks 12th in the league.

-- The Rays' 2.79 team ERA ranks first among all league pitching staffs.
+- The Rays' 2.74 team ERA is No. 1 among all league pitching staffs.

-- Rays pitchers combine to surrender 12 home runs (0.6 per game), the first-fewest in the league.
+- The Rays give up the first-fewest home runs in baseball (14 total, 0.6 per game).

-- The Rays will look to Eflin (2-0) in his third start of the season.
+- The Rays will send McClanahan (4-0) to the mound to make his sixth start of the season.
+He is 4-0 with a 1.86 ERA and 37 strikeouts through 29 2/3 innings pitched.

-- His most recent appearance was out of the bullpen on Monday when the right-hander threw 2/3 innings against the Cincinnati Reds while allowing hits.
+- The left-hander's most recent time out came on Saturday against the Chicago White Sox, when he went six innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.